charbelkhabbaz/Car-Sales-Dashboard/README.md

 # Car Sales Dashboard
 **Overview**:

 This Power BI dashboard provides comprehensive analytics for a car dealership's sales performance.
-Built using publicly available car sales data from Kaggle, the dashboard delivers real-time insights into key performance indicators (KPIs), sales trends, and regional performance to support data-driven decision-making.
+Built using publicly available car sales data from Kaggle.com, the dashboard delivers real-time insights into key performance indicators (KPIs), sales trends, and regional performance to support data-driven decision-making.
 In this project, I gained hands-on experience in data cleaning directly within Power BI after importing the dataset from an Excel file.
-I also learned how to build effective and dynamic visualizations tailored to business requirements — incorporating interactive filtering and smooth user navigation.
+I also learned how to build effective and dynamic visualizations tailored to business requirements, incorporating interactive filtering and smooth user navigation.

 **How to Run the Project**